Huskydog9988/simple-redirect/README.md

 Permanently redirects users from the current URI to the new one.

 Not only does it redirect them, but attempts to preserve their desired page during the redirect.
+For example, a user visting `https://example.com/home`, would be redirected to `https://example2.com/home`.
+This enables quick and dirty hostname migrations with minimal impact to users.

 ## Environment Variables